seattletimes/diaz-pitching/src/diaz/diaz.md

 He was all personality.

-“After doing this for a while, sometimes you look back at some of the high school guys and what was it about them that got you excited about not only writing the report but going back and seeing them again.
+“After doing this for a while, sometimes you look back at some of the high school guys and what was it about them that got you excited about not only writing the report but going back and seeing them again?
 Was there enthusiasm?”
 McNamara said.
 “Diaz always had that enthusiasm for the game.
 It sounds corny.
 But he loved the game at an early age.
 And you never worried about him being on Field 7 in Arizona in late August hating it.
 He was loving it.”

 But attitude only gets you so far.
 Talent is the separator and Diaz had it.
 While everyone eyed Correa, the Mariners also watched Diaz in an array of situations.